OSGeoLabBp/tutorials/english/data_processing/README.rst

 * `Regular expressions in Python <../python/regexp_in_python.ipynb>`__ a Jupyter notebook
 * `Pylint <../python/pylint.ipynb>`__ beautify your Python code, a Jupyter notebook

-Many Python lessons are written in Jupiter notebook on Google Colab.
+Many Python lessons are written in Jupyter notebook on Google Colab.
 You can open them even if you have no Google account.
 These lessons have an **Open in Colab** link at the beginning.
 Click on it and you can try and edit the notebook (for editing you have to login to Google).